Home » Home DIY Repair » Door Repair » How To Fix A Door That Is Sagging Or Hitting The Door Frame

 How To Fix A Door That Is Sagging Or Hitting The Door Frame

-If your front door, bathroom door, bedroom door, storm door, screen door, or entryway garage door does not shut properly, something is loose, has settled, or out of alignment.
-If when you shut the door, it hits either at the top or bottom of the door frame, it is sagging and needs to be repaired.
+If your front door, bathroom door, bedroom door, storm door, screen door, or garage entry door isn’t shutting properly, something is likely loose, settled, or out of alignment.
+If the door hits the top or bottom of the frame when you try to close it, it’s sagging and needs to be repaired.
+Below, we’ll walk you through some simple ways to fix this issue yourself.

 fix sagging door